-At Water Heaters Only, Inc we install water heaters to the current Arizona Plumbing Code.
+At Water Heaters Only, Inc. we install water heaters to the current Arizona plumbing codes.
 We also install our units to the best of our ability to codes enforced by the municipality where the water heater will be installed.
-Municipalities and Counties can enforce some, all or part of the Arizona Plumbing Code.
-In our experience, we find enforcement of the code requirements in the Arizona Plumbing Code varies from city to city as well as between inspectors.
+Municipalities and Counties can enforce some, all, or part of the Arizona plumbing code.
+In our experience, we find enforcement of the code requirements in the Arizona plumbing code varies from city to city as well as between inspectors.

 Please note: We try to keep our code requirement information current; however the city or municipality you live in can interrupt, update or enforce the code as they deem necessary without notifying the licensed contractors that provide services in their jurisdictions.

-Dedicated Water Shutoff Valve: A water shut off valve is required at the hot water heater.
-The shutoff valve allows the water to be turned off on the cold water supply to the tank, when necessary, while allowing the rest of the home to maintain normal water usage.
-We recommend and install 1/4 turn ball style valve.
+A water shut-off valve is required at the hot water heater.
+The shutoff valve allows the water to be turned off on the cold water supply to the tank, when necessary while allowing the rest of the home to maintain normal water usage.
+We recommend and install a 1/4 turn ball-style valve.

-Expansion Bottles – The Arizona Plumbing Code has required expansion bottle on ‘closed loop plumbing systems’ for many years.
-A “closed loop plumbing system” is a system that has a backflow preventer or a pressure regulator between the house and water main.
+The Arizona Plumbing Code has required expansion bottles on ‘closed-loop plumbing systems’ for many years.
+A “closed-loop plumbing system” is a system that has a backflow preventer or a pressure regulator between the house and the water main.
 When water is heated it can increase by about 2% volume causing pressure to build in the plumbing system.
-When a faucet is opened in the home, it causes a rapid drop in pressure and can result in deterioration of the plumbing system in the home, fixtures and the water heater.
-The pressure build up can also lead to the T&P valve on the water heater opening and releasing water unnecessarily.
-Expansion bottles are designed to absorb the excess pressure and relieve the build up of pressure in the plumbing system.
-If you have a “closed loop plumbing system”, we recommended installing an expansion bottle on the cold side piping of the water heater.
+When a faucet is opened in the home, it causes a rapid drop in pressure and can result in deterioration of the plumbing system in the home, fixtures, and the water heater.
+The pressure build-up can also lead to the T&P valve on the water heater opening and releasing water unnecessarily.
+Expansion bottles are designed to absorb the excess pressure and relieve the buildup of pressure in the plumbing system.
+If you have a “closed-loop plumbing system”, we recommended installing an expansion bottle on the cold side piping of the water heater.

-Water Piping Insulation: The first 5 feet of hot and cold water pipes are required to be insulated if they are exposed in unconditioned space.
-We install insulation to piping as required by the Arizona Plumbing Code and also to help with energy efficiency.
+The first 5 feet of hot and cold water pipes are required to be insulated if they are exposed in an unconditioned space.
+We install insulation to the piping as required by the Arizona Plumbing Code and also to help with energy efficiency.

-Pressure Regulators – Water Heaters are sensitive to pressure and a PSI over 80 will void most manufacturer’s warranties.
+Water Heaters are sensitive to pressure and a PSI over 80 will void most manufacturers’ warranties.
 When we replace your water heater, we test your water pressure and let you know the PSI.
-If you have a regulator that is failing or do not have a regulator and the PSI (incoming water pressure in pounds per square inch) is over 80, we will recommend installation of a pressure regulator to reduce the incoming water pressure.
-Very high water pressure can damage your pipes, fixtures, faucets and appliances including water heaters.
+If you have a regulator that is failing or do not have a regulator and the PSI (incoming water pressure in pounds per square inch) is over 80, we will recommend the installation of a pressure regulator to reduce the incoming water pressure.
+Very high water pressure can damage your pipes, fixtures, faucets, and appliances including water heaters.